apyle/StatInfer_PeerAssessment2/PA2.md

 ```

 For the third test, we will see if there is a difference in delivery methods at
 the 2 mg daily dosage.
-Based on our test above, we find the p-value of the test
+Based on our test above, we find the 95% confidence interval
+is -3.723 to 3.563 and the test's
+p-value is 0.96371.
+Because the confidence interval includes the
-is 0.96371 which suggests there is high likelihood that the
+value zero and the p-value is very close to one, this suggests there is high
-means are the same, meaning that the differences that we saw at the 0.5 mg and
+likelihood that the means are the same, meaning that the differences that we saw
-1.0 mg dosages no longer applies at the 2.0 mg daily dosage.
+at the 0.5 mg and 1.0 mg dosages no longer applies at the 2.0 mg daily dosage.

 ## Conclusion